Should I buy winter tyres?

 All-season tyres are a halfway house between winter and summer tyres.
 They can be left on the car all year round, but generally don’t perform as well as the best summer tyres in warm weather or as well as good winter tyres in cold conditions.

-There is also a newly emerging class of tyre, first seen with Michelin's Cross-Climate model, that is essentially a summer tyre, but with the requisite tread pattern and supple rubber compound for winter-tyre classification.
-This means they can legally be used year-round in countries that enforce winter tyre use, whereas all-season tyres cannot.
+There is also a newly emerging class of tyre, first seen with Michelin's Cross-Climate model.
+These are essentially a summer tyre, but with the requisite tread pattern and supple rubber compound for winter-tyre classification.
+This means that they can legally be used year-round in countries that enforce winter-tyre use, whereas all-season tyres cannot.

-Tyre socks are a quick fix to get you off a slippery snowy drive or ungritted side road.
-These fabric ‘socks’ wrap round the tyre and give extra grip on the snow and ice.
-They cost around £50 for a pair.
+At around £50 a pair, tyre snow socks are a cheaper alternative to winter tyres, and can be used as a quick fix to get you off a slippery drive or ungritted side road.
+These fabric ‘socks’ wrap around the tyre to give extra grip on the snow and ice, but they're not designed for prolonged use, so you'll have to remove them once on treated roads.

+Find out how snow socks work and how to use them - see snow socks explained.

 Will winter tyres affect my insurance?

-Initially, as winter tyres were something of an unknown quantity, there were a number of instances of them being treated as a modification in the eyes of insurance companies, resulting in increased premiums.
-However, most insurers now recognise them as a worthwhile safety improvement and don’t penalise drivers for using them, but it’s worth double checking with your insurer.
+Initially, when winter tyres used to be something of an unknown quantity, there were a number of instances of them being treated as a modification in the eyes of insurance companies, resulting in increased premiums.

+However, most insurers now recognise them as a worthwhile safety improvement and don’t penalise drivers for using them.
+But it’s worth double-checking with your own cover provider.

 If I don’t fit winter tyres, what are my options in snowy conditions?

-Check your existing tyres are in good condition - preferably with at least 3mm of tread left across 75% of the tyre width, but certainly with more than the 1.6mm legal minimum.
-Look for any signs of damage to the tread or sidewalls as this could cause sudden tyre failure, which will be even harder to control in poor conditions.
+Check that your existing tyres are in good condition - preferably with at least 3mm of tread left across 75% of the tyre width, but certainly with more than the 1.6mm legal minimum.

+Look for any signs of damage to the tread or sidewalls, such as bulges or cuts, as these could cause sudden tyre failure, which will be even harder to control in poor conditions.

+Don't wait until your car breaks down - discover the best breakdown cover providers.

 How to drive in winter

 Good driving techniques are just as important as the tyres fitted to your car.
-They're not complicated and don't cost any money - the secret is simply to employ a calm, balanced approach.
+They're not complicated and don't cost any money - the secret is simply to employ a calm, balanced approach (pretend the controls are made of glass!).
 Here are some top tips:

 - Use higher gears.
 Pull away in second rather than first gear - this reduces the chances of spinning the wheels and digging yourself into a rut.

+- If your car has an efficiency or economy mode, it will normally dull the accelerator's responsiveness, making it easier to get going without spinning the wheels.

-- Be very gentle with the clutch and throttle – again to reduce the chances of a wheel-spin.
+- Be very gentle with the clutch and throttle – again to reduce the chances of wheel-spin.

-- Apply the brakes as if they are made of glass.
+- Apply the brakes very gently.
 Sharp application of the brakes can lead to a skid, at which point you’ve lost control of your car.
+If the wheels lock, release the brakes before re-applying them.
+ABS doesn't work well on snow, so repeatedly pumping the brakes (cadence braking) may slow you more quickly.

 - Be very gentle with the steering.
 Any tyre’s ability to offer lateral grip is reduced in these conditions.
 The faster you travel and the more you need to turn, the less sideways grip the tyre will offer.
 Once you’re sliding sideways, it’s even harder to regain control.